openshift-labs/rhsummit18-cloudnative-guides/ansible/README.md

 ---------------
 * Mac OS X users need to upgrade the default Python installed to avoid certificate issues with GitHub.
 See https://blog.bearandgiraffe.com/ansible-github-and-a-failed-to-validate-the-ssl-certificate-story-a8a10ea17512 for more details on how to upgrade the ansible to use a later version of python.
 * The Ansible Galaxy roles requires `jmespath` python package on Mac OS X. To install it run: `sudo pip3 install jmespath`
+* Ansible on Mac OS X needs the GNU tar instead of BSD tar.
+Install it via `brew install gnu-tar`

 Tips